It's time to learn the real spark technology

 2018/11/22 11:20

 Spark SQL can be said to be the essence of Spark.
-I think the overall complexity is more than 5 times that of Spark streaming.
-Now Spark officially promotes structured streaming, Spark streaming is not actively maintained.
-We build big data computing tasks based on Spark and focus on DataSet.
-The original code written based on RDD is migrated, which has great benefits, especially in terms of performance, The various embedded performance optimizations in Spark SQL are more reliable than the so-called best practices that people follow when writing RDDs naked.
-Especially for novices, for example, some best practices talk about filter operations before map operations.
-This Spark SQL will automatically push down predicates, such as avoiding the use of shuffle operations, If you enable the relevant configuration in Spark SQL, you will automatically use broadcast join to broadcast small tables, convert shuffle join to map join, etc., which can really save us a lot of attention.
-The code complexity of Spark SQL is caused by the complexity of the nature of the problem.
-Most of the logic of the Catalyst framework in Spark SQL is based on a Tree type data structure.
-It is elegant to implement it based on scala, Scala's partial function and powerful case regular matching make the whole code look clear.
+I think the overall complexity is more than 5 times that of Spark Streaming.
+Now Spark officially promotes structured streaming, and Spark Streaming does not actively maintain it.
+We build big data computing tasks based on Spark, and focus on DataSet.
+It was originally based on RDD The advantages of migrating the written code are very great, especially in terms of performance.
+The performance optimization embedded in Spark SQL is more reliable than people writing RDDs naked following various so-called best practices, especially for novices.
+For example, some best practices talk about filter operation before map operation, such as Spark SQL The predicate will be automatically pushed down in.
+For example, avoid using the shuffle operation as much as possible.
+If you enable the relevant configuration in Spark SQL, you will automatically use the broadcast join to broadcast small tables, convert the shuffle join into a map join, and so on.
+It really saves us a lot of attention.
+The code complexity of Spark SQL is caused by the intrinsic complexity of the problem, Most of the logic of the Catalyst framework in Spark SQL is based on a Tree type data structure.
+It is elegant to implement it based on scala.
+The partial functions of scala and powerful case regular matching make the whole code look clear.
 This article briefly describes some mechanisms and concepts in Spark SQL.

 SparkSession is the entrance for us to write Spark application code.
 Starting a Spark shell will provide you with a starting point for creating SparkSession.
 This object is the starting point of the whole Spark application.
 Let's look at some important variables and methods of SparkSession: